Yandex Cloud

 }

-The DB name may contain Latin letters, numbers, hyphens, and underscores.
-The name may be up to 63 characters long.
-Such names as mysql, sys, information_schema, and performance_schema are reserved for Managed Service for MySQL®.
-You cannot create DBs with these names.
+The database name may contain Latin letters, numbers, hyphens, and underscores.
+It may be up to 63 characters long.
+Such names as mysql, sys, information_schema, and performance_schema are reserved for internal use by Managed Service for MySQL®.
+You cannot create databases with these names.

 3. Make sure the settings are correct.